hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 More detailed descriptions of the PATH and GT fields are found below.

 #### Pathogenicity
-The pathogencity enrichment requires the clinvar `CLNSIG` and `CLNSIGCONF` annotations.
+The pathogenicity enrichment requires the clinvar `CLNSIG` and `CLNSIGCONF` annotations.
 These are consolidated into a single interpretation by taking the strongest signal after ignoring `Uncertain_significance`.
 If both benign and pathogenic signals exist the pathogenicity is set to `CONFLICTING`.

 Regardless of the clinvar signals, a variant will be set to `BENIGN_BLACKLIST` if it contains either of the `BLACKLIST_BED` or `BLACKLIST_VCF` flags.